 Monthly monitoring is being conducted at three monitoring wells and three private supply wells at two locations in Florida.
 The results from the study will ultimately contribute to the overall understanding of the natural and anthropogenic causes of arsenic mobilization.

-Emerging Substances of Concern (ESOC).
+Emerging Substances of Concern (ESOCs).
 In December 2008, an FDEP workgroup released a report on strategies to effectively address a wide variety of potential contaminants in surface water and ground water.
-These contaminants, which are commonly referred to as ESOC, include global organic contaminants, endocrine-modulating chemicals, nanoparticles, and biological metabolites.
-Recent improvements in laboratory analytical methods have enabled the identification of these substances, which likely have been present in waters for decades.
-ESOC are particularly challenging for regulatory agencies because of their sheer numbers (there are about 14 million commercially available compounds in the United States) and because environmental risk cannot currently be meaningfully assessed for the vast majority of them.
+These contaminants, which are commonly referred to as ESOCs, include global organic contaminants, endocrine-modulating chemicals, nanoparticles, and biological metabolites.
+Recent improvements in laboratory analytical methods have enabled the identification of these substances.
+ESOCs are particularly challenging for regulatory agencies because of their sheer numbers (there are about 14 million commercially available compounds in the United States) and because environmental risk cannot currently be meaningfully assessed for the vast majority of them.

-The report identified several potential strategies for addressing ESOC, including the following:
+The report identified several potential strategies for addressing ESOCs, including the following:

 Preventing pollution through stakeholder education;

-Assessing ESOC data quality to better understand the magnitude of ESOC concentrations in the environment, given the incorrect reporting of ESOC levels by some key researchers;
+Assessing ESOCs data quality to better understand the magnitude of ESOCs concentrations in the environment, given the incorrect reporting of ESOCs levels by some key researchers;

-Asking the EPA for specific ESOC monitoring projects; and
+Asking the EPA for specific ESOCs monitoring projects; and

 Improving coordination with federal agencies.

-While the report describes all of the strategies, the workgroup concluded that preventing ESOC from entering the environment is the most effective control strategy, and FDEP’s initial efforts to address ESOC have focused on public education.
+While the report describes all of the strategies, the workgroup concluded that preventing ESOCs from entering the environment is the most effective control strategy, and FDEP’s initial efforts to address ESOCs have focused on public education.
 Additional information and the workgroup report are available on the FDEP Watershed Management website.

 Analytes for the 2012 ground water monitoring network will include “tracers,” which are elements that can be measured to determine the presence of products found exclusively in human waste.
-These compounds, if found in a sample, indicate that other contaminants including ESOC may be present.
+These compounds, if found in a sample, indicate that other contaminants including ESOCs may be present.

-FDEP’s Watershed Monitoring Program is also looking into the possible addition of some ESOC that have been identified in Florida waters from federal studies.
+FDEP’s Watershed Monitoring Section is also looking into the possible addition of some ESOCs that have been identified in Florida waters from federal studies.

 Ocean Acidification.
 In 2010, the EPA solicited comments on the topic of ocean acidification with regard to impaired waters assessments and TMDLs.
 In November 2010, the agency issued guidance to the states on how they should work towards addressing this issue.
 In response to this guidance, FDEP solicited information from researchers within the state in order to help understand the status of this issue in Florida’s coastal waters.
-While there is some research being done, much more is needed.
-Florida has many aquatic species that are sensitive to shifts in pH, and site-specific studies in Florida are needed.
+Florida has many aquatic species that are sensitive to shifts in pH and site-specific studies in Florida are needed.
 FDEP continues to monitor the progress of research being done within the state but currently has no funded projects under way.

 Revision of Recreational Water Quality Criteria.
 Based on beach advisories, shellfish bed closures, and ambient water quality monitoring data, concentrations of indicator bacteria above water quality standards in the water column sometimes limit primary contact and recreational use, as well as shellfish harvesting.
 However, these advisories or closures may not accurately identify the true risk to human health due to the limitations of the criteria used to assess these uses.
 Current methods for evaluating whether recreational and shellfish-harvesting areas meet water quality criteria are based on the culture of fecal indicator bacteria; these evaluations require 24 hours or more to perform and are not source specific, making them impractical for short-term (same-day) management decision making.